Pylons/pyramid/docs/narr/hooks.rst

            All values returned in the dictionary will be made available as attributes of the ``request`` object.
            """

+.. warning:: In :mod:`repoze.bfg.` 1.0 and previous versions, the
+     traverser ``__call__`` method accepted a WSGI *environment* dictionary rather than a :term:`request` object.
+The request object passed to the traverser implements a dictionary-like API which mutates and queries the environment, as a backwards compatibility shim, in order to allow older code to work.
+     However, for maximum forward compatibility, traverser code targeting :mod:`repoze.bfg` 1.1 and higher should expect a request object directly.

 More than one traversal algorithm can be active at the same time.
 For instance, if your :term:`root factory` returns more than one type of